Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Real-Time-Feasible Optimal and Model Predictive Control of a Mobile Robot in 2D

 \section{Real-Time-Feasible Optimal and Model Predictive Control of a Mobile Robot in 2D}

 In this section, we first define the objective function of the \gls{ocp}.
-The mobile robot is tasked with tracking a reference trajectory by penalizing the deviations between the state trajectory and the reference trajectory.
 We then detail the method for identifying the closest obstacles and updating the obstacle subsets.
 Subsequently, the model of the mobile robot in the \gls{ocp}, which includes an identified model of the robot dynamics, is described.
 Finally, we present several software implementation details, including techniques that accelerate computation when solving the \glspl{ocp} in an \gls{mpc} scheme.